 The truth is, those who are hostile toward gay people are usually prejudiced, meaning that they have an opinion against it without adequate basis—but they are not homophobic.
 Those who disagree with the pro-gay perspective may do it legitimately out of conviction, which is a strong belief.
 Those who object to homosexuality on religious or moral grounds do so out of conviction, not because of a phobia or prejudice.

-Gay activists typically brand the motives of those who attempt to change their same-sex attraction as "internalized homophobia."
-They perceive all attempts to overcome same-sex attraction as hatred and bigotry against gays and lesbians.
+Gay activists typically brand the motives of those who attempt to address their unwanted same-sex attraction as "internalized homophobia."
+They perceive such attempts as hatred and bigotry against gays and lesbians.
 They do not see that people can be legitimately unhappy with their same-sex attraction.
 For example, they do not realize that the source of the unhappiness can be legitimate, intelligent religious and moral convictions.
 They see it simply as the result of a so-called "homophobic" society which is forcing guilt upon people who don't conform to a heterosexual ethic.

 Although activists fight for gay rights, they seem all too eager to limit the free speech of those who don't agree with their agenda.
-For example, when Reggie White, pro football player and minister, spoke about homosexual behavior as a sin, it brought a tidal wave of harsh language from gay activists who branded him as "ignorant," "stupid," and "backward."
-See the ad published in the Washington Times.
+When people of faith speak about homosexual behavior as a sin, or of their view of marriage as only between a man and a woman, it often brings a tidal wave of harsh language branding them as ignorant, homophobic, or bigoted.